ARCS Foundation

-ARCS® Foundation, Inc. (Achievement Rewards for College Scientists) is an American nonprofit volunteer women's organization that promotes US competitiveness by providing financial awards to academically outstanding US citizens studying to complete degrees in science, technology, engineering, mathematics (STEM), and health disciplines at 49 of the nation's leading research universities.
-The organization has awarded more than $115 million to 10,000 scholars since 1958.
+ARCS Foundation, Inc. (Achievement Rewards for College Scientists) is an American nonprofit volunteer women's organization that promotes US competitiveness by providing financial awards to academically outstanding U.S. citizens studying to complete degrees in science, technology, engineering, mathematics (STEM), and health disciplines at 51 of the nation's leading research universities.
+The organization has awarded more than $136 million to 11,000 scholars since 1958.
 ARCS Foundation Scholars have produced thousands of research publications and patents, secured billions in grant funding, started science-related companies, and played a significant role in teaching and mentoring young people in the STEM pipeline.

 History

-In 1958, a group of visionary women volunteers from Los Angeles, California led by Florence Malouf met with California Institute of Technology President Lee DuBridge to begin a discussion about what could be done to elevate the United States of America's scientific leadership and competitiveness.
-Together they created a unique partnership between science and society.
-ARCS Foundation would soon become a model for women's science educational philanthropy.
+In 1958, a group of visionary women volunteers from Los Angeles, California, led by Florence Malouf met with California Institute of Technology President Lee DuBridge to discuss what could be done to elevate the nation's scientific leadership and competitiveness.
+They created a unique partnership between science and society, and ARCS Foundation soon became a model for women's science educational philanthropy.
+Learn more.

-Focusing on science by investing in scientists, science student graduate school scholarships would soon be seen as a targeted, effective way to further science philanthropy in America.
+Investing in graduate students through grants was viewed as a targeted, effective way to further science philanthropy in America.
 ARCS Foundation also brought stronger focus to women's leadership in science philanthropy as the organization grew nationally.
-Initially focused upon its US space program contribution, the Houston and Washington, D.C.
-Chapters were established, with each Chapter cultivating strong relationships, raising funds and supporting scholars from leading universities in their home states.
+Initially focused on the US space program, chapters were formed in Houston and Washington, D.C.
+Chapters, where they cultivated strong relationships, raising funds and supporting scholars from leading universities in their home states.

-As the primary implementer of ARCS Foundation mission, Chapters unite with the national organization as advocates for education and research, and to engage public awareness of science challenges and successes.
+More chapters followed, affiliating with the national organization to advocate for education and research and to engage public awareness of science challenges and successes.

 ARCS Foundation is still a group of women focused on the future, proud of its dynamic history of giving and growing.
-ARCS Foundation has grown to more than 1,200 members in 15 Chapters across the United States, all of whom dedicate volunteer hours and financial support on behalf of undergraduate and graduate students of science.
+1,160 members in 15 chapters across the U.S. dedicate volunteer hours and financial support.